dscontrak/java-space/README.md

-# java-space
+# Java space

-it is for java stuff
+This repository is used to create a Code Space and practique some java stuff